 “Moving pictures that are immersive and interactive have been around for a while, but you now have hardware like the HTC Vive and Oculus Rift S that can transport the end user into a very real, first-person experience.
 Virtually anything is possible and that’s really exciting.
 The key is working with clients who have big enough ideas to make use of everything that is available.
 We are so lucky here – we have those clients, and the talent to deliver.

 “Technology evolves rapidly.
 We must keep up and adapt with it and this also allows us to expand the way we think and approach projects.
 In closing, what is next is dependent not only on the technology or the clients, but the young designers we have assembled here.
 Nothing gives me more pleasure than seeing what they come up with.
 Our cross-department collaboration means I am just as likely to work with a graphic designer as another editor.

 “So, where next?
 You decide, and if you can’t, drop in for a coffee and a chat.”

-Get to know the power of animation.
+Get to know the power of film and animation.
 Contact us for a demonstration (and to meet Mit in person).